drkshrk/EcoDiscordPlugin/ConfigurationNoGUI.md

 ## Base Configuration - Discord
 **Discord Server ID and Bot Token**
 See the [installation guide](Installation.md).

+**Discord Server Owner Is Admin**
+Determines if the owner of the Discord server should have admin permissions in DiscordLink.

 **Admin Roles**
 Names of Discord roles which DiscordLink should consider as having admin privileges.